-The Traffic Division Captain reports to the Assistant Chief of Traffic, Youth & Event Services.
+The Traffic Division Captain reports to the Neighborhood Services Commander.
 The Captain is tasked with maintaining the smooth and orderly flow of traffic throughout the City of San Diego.

-The Captain is responsible for all phases of the day-to-day operations of Traffic Division, along with Parking Enforcement, Special Events, Tow Administration and the Vehicle Abatement Unit.
+The Captain is responsible for all phases of the day-to-day operations of Traffic Division.
 This Operations Manual pertains only to Traffic Division.
-(See the Operations Manuals for the additional units.)
+(For specific units within Traffic Division, see that unit's Operations Manual).
 The Captain establishes operational policies and sets guidelines to support the Department's Mission Statement.
-The Captain supervises the work and evaluates the performance of the Operations Lieutenant, Motor Lieutenant, and Special Events Lieutenants.
-He or she assigns job responsibilities, sets performance standards and work priorities.
+The Captain supervises the work and evaluates the performance of the Operations/Investigations Lieutenant, Motor Lieutenant, and Senior Parking Enforcement Supervisor (Lieutenant Equivalent).
+The Captain assigns job responsibilities, sets performance standards and work priorities.

-The Community Relations Officer works with the Captain and community to oversee proper response to community needs and traffic problems under the Neighborhood Policing philosophy and guidelines.
+The Community Relations Officers work with the Captain and community to oversee proper response to community needs and traffic problems under the Neighborhood Policing philosophy and guidelines.
 The Captain establishes direct communication with community leaders including City Council representatives.
 Through these contacts, he or she promotes problem solving at all levels of the command and encourages community participation to form a stronger partnership.

-At the command level, the Captain conducts supervisors' meetings and when possible, attends C.I.B. lineups and investigators' briefings.
+At the command level, the Captain conducts supervisors' meetings and when possible, attends C.I.B. lineups and Investigators' briefings.
 He or she approves assignment changes within the command, and temporary assignments of personnel in specialized units.
-He or she reviews and approves staff work including personnel evaluations, C.C.F.s, discipline reports, pursuit forms, injury forms, transfer requests, and commendations.
+He or she reviews and approves staff work including personnel evaluations, citizen complaints, discipline reports, pursuit forms, injury forms, transfer requests, and commendations.